robinrodricks/awesome-actionscript3/README.md

 #### Animation

 * [GreenSock GSAP](https://greensock.com/gsap-as) - The industry-standard animation library for Flash (TweenLite, TweenMax) ([github](https://github.com/greensock/GreenSock-AS3))
-* [GTween](http://gskinner.com/libraries/gtween/) - small but robust library for programmatic tweening, animation, and transitions.
+* [GTween](http://gskinner.com/libraries/gtween/) - Small but robust library for programmatic tweening, animation, and transitions.
 * [DragonBones](http://dragonbones.github.io/) - High-speed skeletal animation using Starling & tools for Flash Pro.

 #### Signals
-* [AS3-signals](https://github.com/robertpenner/as3-signals) - A new approach for AS3 events inspired by C# events and signals/slots in Qt.
+* [AS3-signals](https://github.com/robertpenner/as3-signals) - New approach for AS3 events inspired by C# events and signals/slots in Qt.
-* [react-as3](https://github.com/tconkling/react-as3) - A signals/slots and functional reactive programming library.
+* [react-as3](https://github.com/tconkling/react-as3) - Signals/slots and functional reactive programming library.
-* [Signaller](https://github.com/whitered/Signaller) - ActionScript signals implementation with restricted rights for dispatching
+* [Signaller](https://github.com/whitered/Signaller) - Signals implementation with restricted rights for dispatching
-* [Fa-as3](https://github.com/fabrikagency/fa-as3) - Write less, do more; modeled like jQuery.
+* [Fa-as3](https://github.com/fabrikagency/fa-as3) - Write less, do more framework, modeled like jQuery.

 #### Unit Testing

-* [AS3unit](https://github.com/Hoten/as3unit) - A unit testing framework for ActionScript 3
+* [AS3unit](https://github.com/Hoten/as3unit) - Unit testing framework for ActionScript 3
-* [hamcrest-as3](https://github.com/drewbourne/hamcrest-as3) - Port of hamcrest to ActionScript 3, a library of matcher objects (also known as constraints or predicates) allowing 'match' rules to be defined declaratively.
+* [hamcrest-as3](https://github.com/drewbourne/hamcrest-as3) - Matcher objects allowing 'match' rules to be defined declaratively.
 * [expect.as](https://github.com/krzysztof-o/expect.as) - BDD-style assertion library for ActionScript 3
-* [AS3spec](https://github.com/f1337/as3spec) - A tiny BDD framework for AS3, inspired by Bacon and RSpec
+* [AS3spec](https://github.com/f1337/as3spec) - Tiny BDD framework for AS3, inspired by Bacon and RSpec
 * [Flexunit](https://github.com/flexunit/flexunit) - FlexUnit project for Actionscript 3 and Flex projects.
-* [ASunit](https://github.com/patternpark/asunit) - The only ActionScript unit test framework that supports Flash Players 6, 7, 8, 9 and 10
+* [ASunit](https://github.com/patternpark/asunit) - The only AS3 unit test framework that supports Flash Players 6, 7, 8, 9 and 10

 ## User Interface
 #### UI Components